Barry Slotnick

-Barry I. Slotnick (born 18 June 1939) is a New York City-based defense attorney.
+Barry I. Slotnick (June 18, 1939) is an American defense attorney.
 Slotnick is well known for defending infamous Mafia crime boss, John Gotti and New York City subway shooter, Bernhard Goetz.
 Along with his son Stuart, he negotiated First Lady Melania Trump's pre-nuptial agreement with Donald Trump.
 In 2021, he was the subject of a New York Times best seller, The Defense Lawyer, written by author James Patterson, chronicling Slotnick's life.

 Early life

 Slotnick was born in The Bronx in 1939 to Orthodox Jewish Russian immigrants.
 He graduated with a B.A. from City College of the City University of New York, a J.D. from New York University Law School, and was admitted to the bar at age 21.
 After graduating from law school, Slotnick established his own practice in Manhattan.
 Slotnick specialized in criminal defense, and found clients by sitting in the front row of a court, waiting until the judges would say "Slotnick, the next client is yours."
 From there, he started his own "boutique law firm" that eventually became Slotnick, Shapiro & Crocker.